base-org/web/apps/base-docs/base-camp/docs/minimal-tokens/minimal-token-sbs.md

 :::info

 The [zero address] currently has a balance of more than 11,000 ETH, worth over **20 million dollars**!
-It's total holding of burned assets are estimated to be worth more than **200 million dollars**!!!
+Its total holding of burned assets is estimated to be worth more than **200 million dollars**!!!

 :::